• Skip to main content

 How to Order a Healthier Drink at Starbucks

-Here are four simple ways to order a lighter, healthier drinks at Starbucks.
+Inside: Four simple ways to order a lighter, healthier drinks at Starbucks.

 Tis the season to be jolly…and drink too many Peppermint Mochas.

 Don’t get me wrong: I’m all for enjoying special once-a-year holiday treats.
 I fully intend to eat my mom’s chocolate fudge and my mother-in-law’s Christmas Eve crab dip without an ounce of guilt or shame.
-If festive coffee drinks top that list for you, savor a few this holiday season and don’t look back.

 But if you spin through Starbucks frequently, it’s smart to make a few adjustments.
 Because it’s way too easy to drink more than a day’s worth of sugar and a meal’s worth of calories in one frothy, chocolate-shavings-studded beverage.